NCIS: New Orleans: Broadcast

 NCIS: New Orleans premiered on CBS in the United States on Tuesday, September 23, 2014, with the twelfth season premiere of NCIS as its lead-in.
 Season two premiered on September 22, 2015.
 Season three premiered on September 20, 2016.
 Season four premiered on September 26, 2017.
 Season five premiered on September 25, 2018.
 Season six premiered on September 24, 2019.
 NCIS: New Orleans aired simultaneously on Global in Canada.
 In Australia, NCIS: New Orleans premiered on Network Ten on October 7, 2014.
-NCIS: New Orleans was initially sold to Channel 5 in the United Kingdom, where it premiered on February 13, 2015 and aired for four seasons, before moving to Fox UK beginning July 20, 2018.
-NCIS: New Orleans has aired on Prime in New Zealand, on AXN in India and on Fox in Southeast Asia.
+NCIS: New Orleans was initially sold to Channel 5 in the United Kingdom, where it premiered on February 13, 2015, and aired for four seasons, before moving to Fox UK beginning July 20, 2018.
+NCIS: New Orleans has aired on Prime in New Zealand, on AXN in India and Latin America and on Fox in Southeast Asia.
 On April 2, 2015, the series began airing on South Africa's M-Net cable TV service and was also broadcast to several other sub-Saharan African nations via DStv.